Caring for your dressings

 - any concerns about your surgery.

-For donor sites, If there is fluid under the Mefix (white tape) dressing, leakage or a bad smell from the wound, ask your district nurse or GP to look at it as soon as possible.
+For donor sites, look out for fluid under the Mefix (white tape) dressing, leakage or a bad smell from the wound.
+If you notice these, ask your district nurse or general practice team to have a look as soon as possible.

 Skin graft dressing

 Changing the dressing can be uncomfortable but is not usually painful.
 You may want to take paracetamol or other mild pain relief about an hour before your appointment.
 You will be told how to continue caring for your skin graft dressing.
-Further follow-up may be arranged with your district nurse or GP, or the Plastic Surgery Outpatient Department.
+Further follow-up may be arranged with your district nurse, general practice team, or the Plastic Surgery Outpatient Department.

 Donor site dressing